-Arsenic is a naturally occurring chemical found in air, water, food and soil.
+Arsenic is a naturally occurring chemical found in water, food and soil that is toxic when someone is exposed to a significant amount.
 It can also be found due to contamination from human activity.
-Arsenic can be found in either organic or inorganic forms.

 If you are concerned about your exposure to arsenic, you should consult your doctor.

 Follow the links below to find trusted information about arsenic.

 Learn more here about the development and quality assurance of healthdirect content.